HussX/piplay/README.md

 ## Contributions and Maintenance

-- I do not have a plan to actively maintain this project but I am open to recommended changes.
+- I do not have a plan to actively maintain this project unless I run across active needs, but I am open to recommended changes.
 Feel free to fork and modify it as needed.
 - This project was created to replace `displaycams` and enable running up-to-date OSes on newer Raspberry Pis.
-After extensive searches, I found no other developed tools that worked, so I am sharing this solution.
+After extensive searches, I found no other developed tools that worked well, so I am sharing this solution.